The best sugar shacks in and around Montréal

 Érablière Charbonneau

 About 40 minutes south of Montréal is Érablière Charbonneau, a sprawling domain that celebrates maple in all its forms.
 There are hiking and snowshoe trails to explore before enjoying a very filling menu of traditional dishes, from pea soup to homemade tourtière and, of course, maple taffy on snow.
-Sugaring off season is taking place from February 22 to April 30, 2025.
+From February 21 to May 1, 2026.

 The maple experience at home

 Édouard & Léo are neighbourhood butcher shops from the team behind beloved restaurant Hoogan & Beaufort.
-They are offering a sugar shack box to go for 4 to 6 people.
-In it you’ll find maple sausages made from Quebec pork, a maple glazed ham cooked on the bone, marinated yellow beets, an old-fashioned meatball stew, baked beans, pork rinds, and a blueberry pudding chômeur.
+Every season, they offer a sugar shack box to go for 4 to 6 people.
+In it you’ll find multi-course menu with many items to be cooked or warmed up at home.
 Some items can also be purchased separately.

 Can’t make it to a sugar shack this year?
 No problem!
 With Ma Cabane à la maison, you can order your meal from a participating sugar shack and have it delivered to your home, your office or a nearby Metro grocery store.